 In Wireshark Lua can be used to write dissectors, taps, and capture file readers and writers.

-global configuration directory of Wireshark.
-Lua is enabled by default.
+Wireshark’s global configuration directory.
+It is enabled by default.
 To

-disable Lua the line variable disable_lua should be set to true in
+disable Lua the line variable enable_lua should be set to false

 The command line option -X lua_script:

 file.lua can be used to load